About the Councilmember

 Mitchell Englander was born and raised in the San Fernando Valley.
 He attended valley public schools and has dedicated his life to public service and to making the Valley a safer and better place to live, work, and raise a family.

-He was elected to serve as Los Angeles City Councilmember for the Twelfth District on March 8, 2011 with 58% of the vote in the primary in a crowded field, without using taxpayer funds.
-He represents the communities of Granada Hills, Northridge, Porter Ranch, Chatsworth, North Hills, Reseda, Sherwood Forest and West Hills.
+Councilmember Mitchell Englander was elected to serve as Los Angeles City Councilmember for the Twelfth District on March 8, 2011, to serve the communities of Granada Hills, Northridge, Porter Ranch, Chatsworth, North Hills, Reseda, Sherwood Forest and West Hills.
+He was elected in a crowded field and won in the Primary Election with nearly 60% of the vote.
 In July 2013, he was unanimously voted by his peers to serve as President Pro Tempore of the City Council.
-He serves as Chair of the Public Safety Committee, Vice-Chair of the Budget and Finance Committee and is a member of the Planning and Land Use Management Committee.
+He serves as Chair of the Public Safety Committee, Vice-Chair of the Budget and Finance Committee, and is a member of the Planning and Land Use Management Committee and the Executive Employee Relations Committee.
+He was re-elected in 2015 with 100% of the vote.

 Mitch has been at the forefront of protecting our neighborhoods and the quality of life in the Northwest San Fernando Valley.
-Before he was elected to City Council, he served as the Chief of Staff to Los Angeles City Councilman Greig Smith from 2003 to 2011.
-Together, they led the fight to stop the massive Las Lomas development.
-A dedicated environmentalist, Mitch has worked to preserve and protect open space and equestrian properties and to acquire new parkland.
-He co-authored the RENEW LA plan, which will end our dependency on landfills while increasing our energy sustainability.
-Mitch led the effort to protect the North Valley's vital health and emergency resources by enabling the crucial expansion of Providence Holy Cross Hospital adding 136 new beds and the only LEED Certified hospital in California.
+Before he was elected to the City Council, he served as the Chief of Staff to Los Angeles City Councilman Greig Smith from 2003 to 2011.
+Together, they led the fight to stop the massive Las Lomas development – the largest proposed single development in the history of the City.
+A dedicated environmentalist, Mitch has worked to preserve and protect open space and equestrian properties and to acquire new parkland, including Aliso Canyon Park, the first public equestrian arena in the Northwest Valley.
+He co-authored the RENEW LA plan, which will end our dependency on landfills, while increasing our energy sustainability.
+Mitch led the effort to protect the North Valley’s vital health and emergency resources by enabling the crucial expansion of Providence Holy Cross Hospital, adding 136 new beds and the first LEED Certified hospital in California.

-Mitchell Englander helped lead the effort to bring together the resources necessary to re-open the Northridge Pool after it was closed for 10 years, and helped build the new Greig Smith LAPD Devonshire Youth Center, home of the Police Activity League Supporters (PALS) program, which offers crucial after-school programs, sports, education and mentoring to offer at-risk-youth an alternative to crime, gangs and drugs.
-He helped implement business tax reform, and conceived of a plan that led to the hiring of 254 new LAPD officers without raising taxes.
-As a sworn Reserve LAPD Officer, Mitch has gone through the same rigorous hiring and training requirements as regular Police Officers, and the Police Academy.
-He works in uniform patrolling in our community.
+Mitch helped lead the effort to bring together the resources necessary to re-open the Northridge Pool after it was closed for 10 years, and helped build the new LAPD Devonshire Youth Center, home of the Police Activity League Supporters (PALS) program, which offers crucial after-school programs, sports, education and mentoring to provide at-risk-youth an alternative to crime, gangs and drugs.

 Prior to entering public service, Mitch was a small business owner.
 His career accomplishments include helping local businesses expand and guiding community issue campaigns that fought overdevelopment, and prevented the closure of hundreds of Fire Stations throughout Los Angeles County.

-Mitch is a dedicated family man, and lives in Granada Hills with his wife Jayne and their daughters Lindsey and Lauren and their three dogs.
-One of his proudest achievements was being named Father of the Year by the National Father's Day Council 2006.
+A dedicated family man, married to his high school sweetheart Jayne, they live together in Granada Hills with their daughters Lindsey and Lauren and their three dogs.
+One of his proudest achievements was being named Father of the Year by the National Father’s Day Council in 2006.

 Click here for a downloadable biography of the Councilmember.